harelba/q/doc/IMPLEMENTATION.markdown

 Code wise, I'm planning for a big refactoring, and I have added full test suite in the latest version, so it'll be easier to do properly.

+## Tests

+The code includes a test suite runnable through `test/test-all`.
+If you're planning on sending a pull request, I'd appreciate if you could make sure that it doesn't fail.
+Additional ideas related to testing are most welcome.

 ## Contact
 Any feedback/suggestions/complaints regarding this tool would be much appreciated.
 Contributions are most welcome as well, of course.